 Director of Customer Experience

-We are committed to an environment free from harassment and intimidation, and to a culture based on the principles of mutual respect and integrity.
-We will not tolerate harassment or intimidation of employees by coworkers, managers, clients, suppliers, or vendors (or by any employee of a client, supplier, contractor, or vendor).
-The company prohibits conduct which harasses, disrupts, or interferes with an employee’s work performance or which creates an intimidating, offensive, or hostile work environment.
-All employees are responsible for creating and maintaining a workplace environment that is free of harassment and intimidation.
+The Highlights Foundation is committed to an environment free from harassment and intimidation, and to a culture based on the principles of mutual respect and integrity.
+We will not tolerate harassment or intimidation of anyone visiting the Highlights Foundation campus or leading or participating in any programs of the Highlights Foundation.
+All employees, faculty, students, and guests are responsible for creating and maintaining an environment that is free of harassment and intimidation.

-Any form of harassment which violates federal, state, or local law, including, but not limited to, harassment related to an individual’s race, color, sex, religion, national origin, ancestry, age, disability, sexual orientation, gender identity, citizenship status, uniformed service member status, pregnancy, or any other characteristic protected by law is a violation of the Company’s policy and will not be tolerated.
+Any form of harassment which violates federal, state, or local law, including, but not limited to, harassment related to an individual’s race, color, sex, religion, national origin, ancestry, age, disability, sexual orientation, gender identity, citizenship status, uniformed service member status, pregnancy, or any other characteristic protected by law is a violation of the Highlights Foundation policy and will not be tolerated.
 The term “harassment” includes slurs and any other offensive or abusive remarks or jokes, and other verbal, nonverbal, graphic, or physical conduct.

-We will not tolerate the use of e-mail, voice mail, the Internet, or any other communication tool for sending, receiving, or viewing any messages or information which is determined by the company, in its sole discretion, to contain obscene or discriminatory material.
+All employees, faculty, students, and guests of the Highlights Foundation should use e-mail, voice mail, the Internet, or any other communication tools in an appropriate and courteous manner, and never for sending, receiving, or viewing any messages or information which contains obscene or discriminatory material.
 This anti-harassment policy strictly prohibits the sending or receiving of any messages which contain sexual implications, racial slurs, gender specific comments, any other comment that offensively addresses someone’s race, color, sex, religion, national origin, ancestry, age, disability, sexual orientation, gender identity, citizenship status, uniformed service member status, pregnancy, or any other characteristic protected by law, or otherwise violates this policy.